carlopacioni/vortexR/cran-comments.md

 ## External data
-To reduce the installed package's size, we have split the raw data we use in data handling examples into a separate package `vortexRdata` which we will submit to CRAN in advance.
+To reduce the installed package's size, we have split the raw data we use in data handling examples into a separate package `vortexRdata` which is now available from CRAN.